deep-inamdar/Planet_Labs_Technical_Assessment/README.md

 and $Res$ represents the spatial resolution of each pixel (3 m).
 It is important to note that the rate of change calculation is directional (i.e., R_{veg_to_soil}≠ -R_{soil_to_veg}.

-2) The Term "green vegetation" was difficult to interprete (i.e., what is considered green vegetation?).
-This challenge is handled by defined green vegetation based on the green absoption feature.

-9) only data files can be located in folder location... otherwise program fails. this can create issues when analyzing data with other files stored in same directory as imaging datasets
+In addition to the rate of change, a change detection image was generated for each set of time sequential images.
+These images provided insight into how the landscape change across the scene and at what scale.

 ## Challenges and Potential Future Improvements

-1) The NDVI threshold

-1) Automatic image mosaicing is not comprehensive and only merges images collected on the same day(if one half of a data aquistion was collected at 11:59 PM on the 1st, and the second half was collected at 12:00 am on the 2nd, they would be treated as different time series entries).
+1) Some of the images did not cover the entire spatial extent on their own and thus needed to be mosaiced with the other images collected on the same day to cover the analyzed scene.
+The program automatically mosaics images that need to be merged.
+Automatic image mosaicing only merges images collected on the same day(if one half of a data aquistion was collected at 11:59 PM on the 1st, and the second half was collected at 12:00 am on the 2nd, they would be treated as different time series entries).
 This issue could be eliminate by merging files based on the time difference between sequential images (reported in img_2_img_time_diff variable).
 This process would need